SyedMustafaImam/SyedMustafaImam/README.md

 <details>
    <summary>🤓 About Me</summary>
-I am currently enrolled in my 7th semester of Bachelors of Computer Science with CGPA 3.9 from SZABIST Karachi, Pakistan.
+I am a Computer Science graduate with CGPA 3.9 from SZABIST Karachi, Pakistan.
 I have also completed my Artificial Intelligence nano degree from Udacity and Deep Neural Network specialization from deeplearing.ai by Andrew Ng.
 Along with that, I am also studying Machine learning from Stanford University.

 Being an aspiring Computer Scientist, I am always ingeniously looking to solve real-world problems using Artificial Intelligence, IoT & Mixed Reality using Microsoft HoloLens.
 Recently I have participated in #BuildwithAI Global Hackaton by Hackmakers, in which I got 4th position among 75+ countries and 4,000+ total competitors around the world.